chrisnoonan98675/site/xl-deploy/concept/jboss-domain-plugin.markdown

 Resources (datasources, queues, topics, and so on) can be targeted to either a domain (`jbossdm.Domain`) or profile (`jbossdm.Profile`).
 When targeted to a domain, the resources are (un)installed in the "default" profile.
 For specific targeting of resources to certain profiles, you can define the profiles in your environment.

+## Using WildFly 8 with Microsoft Windows

+WildFly 8 scripts for Microsoft Windows end with "Press any key to continue ..." and require user interaction to dismiss the message.
+This causes XL Deploy to hang while it waits on a response from the WildFly CLI.

+To prevent the CLI from waiting for user interaction, set the NOPAUSE variable as described in [the WildFly documentation](https://docs.jboss.org/author/display/WFLY8/CLI+Recipes?_sscc=t#CLIRecipes-Windowsand%22Pressanykeytocontinue...%22issue).

 ## Discovery

 The plugin supports the discovery of profiles and server groups in a domain.